woodenworks/project-kraken/monsters/undead/Trickster Spirit.md

 ### Bonus Action
 The Spirit can take 2 Bonus Actions on each of its turns.

-**Duplicity.** The Spirit generates a copy of itself in an adjacent space, as per the Ancestor’s Trickery option in your Aligned Ancestry feature.
+***Duplicity.*** The Spirit leaves behind a copy of itself the next time it teleports, as per the Ancestor’s Trickery option in your Aligned Ancestry feature.
 The Spirit can have up to 3 active duplicates at a time.

-**Cunning Action.** The Spirit uses the Hide action.
+***Cunning Action.*** The Spirit uses the Hide action.

+### Reaction
+***Riposte.*** When one of the Spirit's duplicates is attacked with a melee attack, it makes a Phantom Blade attack against its opponent before it disappears.